pouchdb/pouchdb/docs/getting-started.md

 }
 {% endhighlight %}

 This is similar to creating a document, however the document must also contain a `_rev` field (in addition to `_id`), otherwise the write will be rejected.
-This ensures that you don't accidently overwrite changes to a document.
+This ensures that you don't accidentally overwrite changes to a document.

 You can test that this works by checking a todo item and refreshing the page.
 It should stay checked.